krobelus/git-branchstack/README.md

 projects prefer to receive patches via pull requests.
 To make proposed changes easy to review, it is good practise to submit a separate pull request for each independent change.
 With a branchless workflow, the sole local branch typically contains multiple independent changes.
-To submit those to upstream as pull requests, you can create a separate topic branch for each change.
+To submit those upstream as pull requests, you need to create a separate topic branch for each change.
 Enter `git branchless`, which creates the desired topic branches without requiring you to switch back and forth between branches.
 This allows you to submit small, isolated pull requests while enjoying the benefits of a